 Hostile work environment sexual harassment claims arise when derogatory, stereotypical or humiliating comments and ‘jokes’ occur repeatedly in the workplace such that it creates a hostile, offensive or intimidating work environment.
 Whether the harassment you are enduring rises to the level that the law recognizes as constituting a legal claim depends on its severity, recurrence, and pervasiveness.
 One incident, such as a comment by a co-worker that ‘you are a tease’ will not create a claim.
 An extreme act, however, such as an assault may be sufficient standing alone.
 How many incidents you must endure, for how long, and how drastic of an impact those incidents must have on your work environment is case-specific and requires evaluation by an expert.

 Due to the sensitive nature of sexual harassment and fear of retribution victims often remain silent in their jobs far too long.
 If you are experiencing sexually demeaning comments or conduct of any kind you should seek assistance from an expert immediately.
-An experienced Kansas City and Missouri employment lawyer can assist in ensuring the conduct ceases so that you can return to a positive work environment and that your employer holds the harasser accountable.
+An experienced Overland Park and Kansas employment lawyer can assist in ensuring the conduct ceases so that you can return to a positive work environment and that your employer holds the harasser accountable.
 For more information, contact Swartz Law online or by calling (816) 444-8900.

 Come to Swartz Law for Help